Advanced Core Web Vitals: LCP, INP, CDN & Real User Monitoring

 note

-is a hint, not a directive.
+fetchpriorityis a hint, not a directive.
 The browser will try to respect your preference but may override it based on other factors like network conditions or resource contention.
+Think of it as a strong suggestion rather than a command.

 Boosting LCP Image Priority

-If you’ve identified your LCP element (use Chrome DevTools or PageSpeed Insights), you can dramatically improve load time by setting it to high priority:
+Once you’ve identified your LCP element (Chrome DevTools or PageSpeed Insights will tell you), you can dramatically improve load time by setting it to high priority:

 <!-- LCP image with high priority -->